nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 |   truck                   |   vehicle.truck                           |   8,243               |

 Below we list which nuScenes classes can have which attributes.
-Note that for classes with attributes exactly one attribute must be active.
+Note that some annotations are missing attributes (0.4% of all sample_annotations).

 |   Attributes                                          |   nuScenes detection class    |
 |   ---                                                 |   ---                         |